SuhaasNachannagari/6DegreesNFL/README.md

 ## Overview

 **6 Degrees of Kelvin Benjamin** is a graph-based exploration tool for NFL fans.
 It answers questions like:
-> *"How is Tom Brady connected to Travis Hunter?"*
+> *"How is Tom Brady connected to Travis Hunter?" or go a little further: "How is Saquon Barkley connected to Walter Payton*

-By analyzing real NFL game data since 1999, the app constructs a massive player graph where edges connect players who appeared **in the same game** for **the same team**.
+By analyzing real NFL game data since 1966, the app constructs a massive player graph where edges connect players who appeared **in the same game** for **the same team**.

 ## Features